If you live in the woods, then you absolutely, positively gotta have chains.

 Yesterday, for example, I was mowing grass with my trusty Ford 8N and finish mower when I discovered my irrigation hose suddenly entangled in the mower blades.

-Besides making me feel like an idiot, this had the effect of stopping the mower instantly, which in turn stopped the tractor in its tracks, so that the gears of both machines were stuck firmly in place with the whole she-bang sitting precariously on a very steep slope.
+Besides making me feel like an idiot, this had the effect of stopping the mower instantly, which in turn stopped the tractor in its tracks, so that the gears of both machines were stuck firmly in place with the whole she-bang sitting precariously at the top of a very steep slope.
 Before beginning to jack up the mower so I could get under it to untangle the hose, I wanted an express guarantee from Fate that the whole mess wasn’t going to start rolling down the hill while I was underneath.
-So, I chained the back of the mower to the front of my truck with the parking brake firmly locked and the truck in gear, jacked up the mower and crawled under to untangle the hose; then I simply backed the truck up a few inches pulling the tractor and mower with me to free the gears.
+So, I chained the back of the mower to the front of my truck with the parking brake firmly locked and the truck in gear, jacked up the mower and crawled under to ununtangle the whole mess; then I simply backed the truck up a few inches pulling the tractor and mower with me to free the gears.

 Even though chains may be quite simple, there are 3 handy accessories that you’ll want to go with yours.